 When it comes to menopause, separating fact from fiction can be tough.
 Once you tell your friends that you think you’re in menopause, you’ll hear tons of advice and old wives’ tales.
 Here’s the truth about some common myths about menopause.

 MYTH: Menopause symptoms begin when a woman approaches age 50

-REALITY: In fact, hormonal changes start much earlier than that, usually around age 40 or even before.
-Perimenopause, the beginning stage of menopause, starts when a woman starts skipping periods because of these hormonal changes.
+Hormonal changes can start earlier than age 50.
+They usually begin around age 40 but can also start before.
+Perimenopause, the beginning stage of menopause, starts when a woman misses periods due to hormonal changes.
 Perimenopause can last between two and eight years.
-Menopause actually starts only after a woman has missed monthly periods for a year.
+Menopause technically begins only after a woman has missed her monthly periods for a year.

-MYTH: A drop in a women's testosterone level during menopause is the reason she loses interest in sex.
+MYTH: A drop in a woman's testosterone level is the reason behind her low libido

-REALITY: Twenty years ago, hormone replacement therapy (HRT) was touted as the fountain of youth and then later as the road to almost certain heart attack, stroke and breast cancer.
+Thirty years ago, hormone replacement therapy (HRT) was touted as the fountain of youth and then later as the road to almost certain heart attack, stroke, and breast cancer.
 Neither is totally true.
-Recent studies have shown that the age at which you begin HRT has an impact on whether it is potentially heart-protective or a contributor to your chance of heart attack and stroke.
-This data isn't fully understood.
-The fact is, there is no one-size-fits-all hormone replacement therapy.
-It can be beneficial for some and deadly for others, and you really have to be knowledgeable and talk honestly with your healthcare team to make an informed decision.
+Recent studies have shown that the age at which you begin HRT has an impact on whether it is heart-protective or a risk factor for heart attack and stroke.